Posted by Vikram Rathore

 Hence, with introducing these rich cards, Google has taken another step to be more interactive and enhance the Search results.

-To learn more about Google’s Rich Cards, you can stay updated on the Google’s developer documentation and various forums on Twitter or Google+.
+To learn more about Google’s Rich Cards, you can stay updated on Google’s developer documentation and various forums on Twitter or Google+.
 If you have some information/queries about rich cards to share, please feel free to comment below.

 Posted by vikram-rathod Vikram Rathod